g-gualeni/QtNoid2/DEVELOPMENT.md

  - Generate About dialog
  - Generate Config UI from Config class
  - MD viewer to display example documentation
+ - Folder comboBox Widget control with button to open file from folder and keep recent list

 ## New QtNoid::CmdUI library
  - File Move/Copy/Rename/Marshal using pattern matching